 The primary purpose of the best coffee maker is to make sure hot coffee is ready and waiting when someone goes back for a cup.
 Most versions achieve this with one of two types of carafes.
 They are either a coffee maker thermal carafe vs glass.
 Both keep coffee warm, but they do so in different ways.

 The most significant difference is how they maintain hot drinks.
 Glass options rely on a hot plate to stay warm, whereas thermal versions reduce heat transfer and heat loss through the use of insulation, offering great-tasting coffee for hours.
-If you drink more than coffee, you make want to consider a coffee maker vs electric kettle.
+If you drink more than coffee, you make want to consider a coffee maker vs an electric kettle, or even a coffee urn over a regular coffee maker.

 If you already own paper filters or a reusable filter, make sure your new coffee pot fits the filters you have

 Glass carafes are less expensive up-front, so choose the glass option if you’re looking for an inexpensive drip coffee maker.
+An example of low-cost machines includes some of the leading Hamilton Beach coffee makers, as they’re pretty affordable.
 However, if you can invest a little more money, thermal carafe options are a better long-term investment because they have longer service lives.
-On the other hand, a thermal coffee maker will keep coffee too hot for people who prefer iced coffee, affecting their value for some coffee lovers.
+On the other hand, a thermal coffee maker will keep coffee too hot for people who prefer iced coffee, affecting its value for some coffee lovers.
+Alternatively, if you want pricey coffee makers, you might Technivorm Moccamaster vs Bonavita.

 Glass containers are likely to shatter if dropped or knocked into something.
 They may also break if the hot plate is left on the coffee level drops, overheating the glass.
 A thermal steel carafe, on the other hand, is far more durable.
 They usually last longer, saving a regular coffee drinker substantial money over time.